-These projects aim to support the continuation of the educational process inside Syria for all students and pay special attention to returning students -who have dropped out- to schools, and to provide these schools with special curricula for teaching dropouts, as they are taught within a short period after which students can complete their education at the appropriate stage for their ages.
+These projects aim to support the continuation of the educational process inside Syria for all students and pay special attention to returning students -who have dropped out- of schools, and to provide these schools with special curricula for teaching dropouts, as they are taught within a short period after which students can complete their education at the appropriate stage for their ages.

 In addition to the basic educational services, education support projects provide distinguished services, the most important of which are: